China–United States relations: Clinton administration (1993–2001)

-China's leader Jiang Zemin visited the United States in the fall of 1997, the first state visit to the US by a paramount leader since 1979.
+China's leader Jiang Zemin visited the United States in the fall of 1997, the first state visit to the U.S. by a paramount leader since 1979.
 In connection with that visit, the two sides came to a consensus on implementation of their 1985 agreement on Peaceful Nuclear Cooperation, as well as a number of other issues.
 President Clinton visited the PRC in June 1998.
 He traveled extensively in mainland China, and had direct interaction with the Chinese people, including live speeches and a radio show which allowed the President to convey a sense of American ideals and values.
-In a speech at Peking University, he told the assembled students that the 21st Century could be "your century", and expressed his view that technology, including the internet, would help ease any tensions China's rise might cause.
+In a speech at Peking University, he referred to the 21st century as "your century", and expressed his view that technology, including the internet, would help ease any tensions China's economic growth might cause.
 President Clinton was criticized by some, however, for failing to pay adequate attention to human rights abuses in mainland China.
 When Clinton visited Shanghai, he declared the "three nos" for United States foreign policy towards China: (1) not recognizing two Chinas, (2) not supporting Taiwanese independence, and (3) not supporting Taiwanese efforts to join international organizations for which sovereignty is a membership requirement.

-Relations were damaged for a time by the United States bombing of the Chinese embassy in Belgrade on May 7, 1999, which was stated by the White House to be miscoordination between intelligence and the military.
+Relations were damaged for a time by the United States bombing of the Chinese embassy in Belgrade on 7 May 1999, which was stated by the White House to be miscoordination between intelligence and the military.
 The bombing created outrage among Chinese people, who did not accept the United States claim that the bombing was accidental.
 For several days, Beijing was rocked by massive anti-US demonstrations.
-Deeming the importance of the bilateral relationship too great to be harmed by the embassy bombing, President Jiang sought to calm the Chinese public outrage.
+Deeming the importance of the bilateral relationship too great to be harmed by the embassy bombing, Chinese leader Jiang Zemin sought to calm the Chinese public outrage.
 By the end of 1999, relations began to gradually improve.
 In October 1999, the two countries reached an agreement on compensation for families of those who were victims, as well as payments for damages to respective diplomatic properties in Belgrade and China.
-US-China relations in 1999 were also damaged by accusations that a Chinese-American scientist at the Los Alamos National Laboratory had given US nuclear secrets to Beijing.
+U.S.-China relations in 1999 were also damaged by accusations that a Chinese-American scientist at the Los Alamos National Laboratory had given U.S. nuclear secrets to Beijing.